nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Moving or renaming the PDF file in the local disk does not change the person's assigned file path, so you would have to assign it manually.

 Examples:
-* `filepath 2 f/C:/Users/Ryzen/Downloads/CS2103T-T08-3.pdf` assigns second person in displayed list with the PDF file located at the absolute path `C:/Users/Ryzen/Downloads/CS2103T-T08-3.pdf`
+* `filepath 2 f/C:/Users/Ryzen/Downloads/CS2103T-T08-3.pdf` assigns second person on the displayed list with the PDF file located at the absolute path `C:/Users/Ryzen/Downloads/CS2103T-T08-3.pdf`

 ### Opening PDF file of a person: `file`